ThimovanVelzen/SubnetCalculator/README.md

 ### Output

-Program will print several tables to the screen
+Program will print several tables to the screen\
+All result IP-Addresses will be showed both in dotted.decimal notion and in binary notation

 ```
 SUBNET 0             | DECIMAL              | BINARY